NaiqiZ/MLforHealthcare_MAFLD_Progression/README.md

 # Early Prognosis of MAFLD Progression Using Deep Learning

-This repository documents our project from the MIT EECS and Sloan MLHC 2025 collaboration, focused on early prognosis of Metabolic Dysfunction-Associated Fatty Liver Disease (MAFLD) using deep learning and structured EHR data from Mass General Brigham.
+This repository documents our project from the MIT EECS Course (6.7930), focused on early prognosis of Metabolic Dysfunction-Associated Fatty Liver Disease (MAFLD) using deep learning and structured EHR data from Mass General Brigham.

 ## Project Overview